Minneapolis Asphalt Paving Company

 Does Asphalt Affect the Environment?

-Recycling asphalt is what helps make it environmentally friendly and stable.
-As a local asphalt company, we don’t have to harvest raw materials from the earth like gravel but instead can reuse and recycle to save on natural resources.
+Recycling asphalt is what helps make it environmentally friendly.
+As a local asphalt paving company, we don’t have to harvest raw materials from the earth like gravel.
+Instead, we can reuse and recycle to preserve natural resources as much as possible.

 You might be wondering how asphalt gets bound together.
 This is by using a substance called bitumen, which is made by refining crude oil.

-Bitumen is extremely viscous, and it’s what traditionally gives asphalt it’s dark color.
-In a typical asphalt mix, bitumen makes up about 5% while the aggregates fill up the rest of the 95%.
+Bitumen is extremely viscous, and it’s what traditionally gives asphalt its dark color.
+In a typical asphalt mix, bitumen makes up about 5% while the aggregates fill up the remaining 95%.

 Asphalt can be mixed in three different ways, each of them requiring a different process but all of them having minimal environmental concerns.

-• Warm Asphalt Mixture: These are generally better for the environment and for workers because the temperature isn’t as extreme, which saves on heating costs and saves workers from proximity to high heats.
+Warm Asphalt Mixture: These are generally better for the environment and for workers because the temperature isn’t as extreme, which reduces heating costs and saves workers from proximity to high heats.

-• Cold Mixtures: These are possible through a bitumen chemical reaction that doesn’t require heat.
+Cold Mixture: These are possible through a bitumen chemical reaction that doesn’t require heat.
 They’re most common for low traffic areas such as back roads, play courts, roofing, and walking trails.

 Did you know that some water drinking reservoirs are layered in asphalt, just like some landfill caps, water pipelines, and lake beds?
 This is because asphalt doesn’t leach, making it a safe and impenetrable shield.